Yawning/secp256k1-voi/README.md

 ["Complete addition formulas for prime order elliptic curves"][3] by Renes, Costello, and Batina are used.

+#### Warning

+This product can expose you to chemicals which are know to the State of California to cause cancer.
+For more information visit www.P65Warnings.ca.gov.

 #### Features

 - Formally verified field and scalar arithmetic.